antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ##  A song of Genomic Alterations en Oncogenes

 - Thus far we looked at colon cancer characteristics mainly based on gene expression.
-Recently there is paper published were a large cohort of CRC patients  discribed and analysed.
-The datasets used in this article comprehend  genome and transciptome data and on top of that this set is surprisingly well annotated with a lot of clinical information which is not often in de case.
+Recently,  there is paper published were a large cohort of CRC patients discribed and analysed.
+The data used in this article comprehend  genome and transciptome data and on top of that this set is surprisingly well annotated with a lot of clinical information which is not often in de case.
 [Nature 2024: CRC : Nunes et al](https://doi.org/10.1038/s41586-024-07769-3).

-Another

-- Good common scientific practice always to check validate other datasets to  validate your analysis.
-- start with T-SNE map to get a little bit familiar with the Nunes dataset
+It is good common scientific practise to validate and check your analysis in other resources.
+We have already have seen that the Molecular signature classification (CMS) are nicely clustered in the previous datasets.
+Let's start to check whether this is also the case for the Nunes RNA seq dataset.

-- Select Tumor Colon - Nunes - 1063 - tpm - ensh38e98
+* Select on the mainpage Sample Maps (UMAP/tSNE) and select **Tumor Colon - Nunes - 1063 - tpm - ensh38e98**.
+* Click on Select
+* In the plotted tSNE map you can take a look several versions (nn=5_mindist=0.3) and  select in "Color settings" , Color by track and select cms_tumour.

+It is nice to see that again the CMS clusters nice separate this set into 4 clusters.

+* Going back to the main of R2 this set should still be selected

 - Generate TSNE map, just check if the CMS classification also results in clear CMS clusters
 - explain here how to get there
 - small text to introduce CGH profiles